- Reference Number: HEY-276/2020

 Can there be any complications or risks?

 - Occasionally, it may not be possible to insert the line due to narrowing of your central veins.
-If this happens, you will have the line inserted in the X-ray department.
+If this happens, you will have the line inserted in the Radiology department under x-ray guidance

-- Localised bruising and/or bleeding around the entry site affects one in every 10 patients.
-Occasionally you may need to stay overnight if you have attended as an outpatient.
+- Localised bruising and/or bleeding around the entry site affects one in every 10 patients

 What happens after the insertion procedure?

-Once the procedure is finished, you will be transferred back to the ward, or if you have come as an outpatient you will sit and rest on the ward until you go for your chest X-ray.
-You will have a chest X-ray performed to make sure the line is in the correct position and also to rule out any line related complications.
+Once the procedure is finished, you will be transferred back to the ward, or if you have come as an outpatient you will just sit quietly on the ward until you go for your chest x-ray.
+You will have a chest x-ray performed to make sure the line is in the correct position and also to rule out any line related complications.
 The line site may bleed a little and feel sore.
-If you notice any bleeding, let the nurses know.
+If you notice any bleeding let the nurses know.
 It is important to make sure that the tunnelled line is always covered with a dressing to prevent infection.
-You will be given more instructions by the nurse about caring for your line once it has been inserted.
-You may be allowed to go home once the chest X-ray has been reviewed by the doctor and you may wish to take things easy for a day or two.
+You will be given more instructions by the staff nurse about caring for your line once it has been inserted.
+You may be allowed to go home once the chest x-ray has been reviewed by the doctor and you may wish to take things easy for a day or two.
 You will normally be dialysed the following day unless there is an urgent indication for dialysis.

 General Advice and Consent